GreptimeTeam/docs/docs/en/v0.4/developer-guide/datanode/data-persistence-indexing.md

 ## Data Persistence

+GreptimeDB provides a configuration item `storage.flush.global_write_buffer_size`, which is flush threshold of the total memory usage for all MemTables.

-When the size of data buffered in MemTable reaches a threshold, the MemTable will be flushed to a SST file.
+When the size of data buffered in MemTables reaches that threshold, GreptimeDB will pick MemTables and flush them to SST files.

 ## Indexing Data in SST Files